Updated July 25th, 2013

 - Glycogenesis, Glycogenolysis, and Gluconeogenesis quick explanation.

-- “Advanced Nutrition and Human Metabolism” -it’s a textbook and as such you might find it frightfully boring in places.
-Very detailed.
+- “Advanced Nutrition and Human Metabolism” -it’s a textbook.
+Very detailed, you might find it frightfully boring in places however.

 - This is Mark Rippetoe’s site, the man that literally ‘wrote the book‘ on Barbell training.
 Yes, this site doesn’t look very pretty, but neither are the English compared to the vikings across the water.
 Luckily we have great banter to make up for it, as does Rippetoe when he lets people have it on the forums.
 I promise you that digging through his site will be rewarding.
 I’ve included a lot of links to save you searching through below.